Reasons for using electronic cigarettes: a systematic review of qualitative studies

 REY ARES, LUCIA (Secretary)

-RODRIGUEZ PEREZ, ANA ISABEL (Member)
+RODRIGUEZ PEREZ, ANA ISABEL (Chairman)

 REY ARES, LUCIA (Secretary)